 To increase transparency and assure notice to individuals, the Privacy Act requires agencies to publish in the Federal Register notice of modifications to or the creation of systems of records.
 The term "system of records" means a group of any records under the control of any agency from which information is retrieved by the name of the individual or by some identifying number, symbol, or other identifying particular assigned to the individual.

-A current listing of the Department's System of Records, along with updated routine uses and claimed exemptions, can be found the on the Department's Privacy Act Issuances page.
+A current listing of the Department's System of Records, along with updated routine uses and claimed exemptions, can be found the on the Department's System of Records Notices page.

 To further protect the individual, the Privacy Act requires all records which are used by the agency in making any determination about any individual to be maintained with such accuracy, relevance, timeliness, and completeness as is reasonably necessary to assure fairness to the individual in the determination.